• Skip to main content

 • Cinnamon has been shown to lower blood sugar levels, which can be useful for those who have diabetes or need to lower their insulin resistance.

-• Cinnamon has antibacterial properties and antimicrobial properties which can be useful for overall oral health, preventing tooth decay, bad breath, and other proliferaiton of bacteria, as well as giving the immune system a boost.
+• Cinnamon has antibacterial properties and antimicrobial properties which can be useful for overall oral health, preventing tooth decay, bad breath, and the proliferaiton of bacteria, as well as giving the immune system a boost.

 • Cinnamon has been shown to reduce LDL cholesterol and help promote healthy cholesterol levels in preliminary studies.